Fraternalilab/VCAb/README.md

 ### Note
 In order to run this code, BLAST must be installed in the command line.
 Please go to [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) for more information.

-## Other Notes:
-Sequence: sequence directly downloaded from PDBe API

-Coordinate sequence: the sequence of residues with atomic coordinates, extracted directly from PDB files.

-V sequence: the sequence of V region

-Full sequence: the sequence covering both V region and C region